Master of Education with Preliminary Administrator License

-Students in the master’s program can complete 18 out of the 38 required semester hours through participation in the Initial Administrator License cohort programs, which are available in Central Oregon, Eastern Oregon, South Coast Region (Coos Bay), and Lower Columbia.
+Students in the master’s program can complete 18 out of the 38 required semester hours through participation in the Preliminary Administrator License cohort programs, which are available in Central Oregon, Eastern Oregon, Northeastern Oregon, and Willamette Valley.
 Students will need to attend classes during the summer session on the Lewis & Clark campus to complete the other degree requirements.

 What to Expect

-What makes the IAL Program through Lewis & Clark unique is our approach to instructional leadership.
+What makes the M.Ed with Preliminary Administrative License Program through Lewis & Clark unique is our approach to instructional leadership.
 It’s practical, inquiry-centered and firmly rooted in best practices.
 In this program, you learn how action leadership supports teachers, students and parents.